Member of the Internet

 I will be adding misc. martial arts information here.

 It is an ancient form of meditative exercise, originating in China, used to improve and maintain good health, increase longevity and as a means of self-defence.
-It is practised by hundreds of millions of people around the world and can be recognised by it’s slow, captivating movements.
+It is practised by hundreds of millions of people around the world and can be recognised by its slow, captivating movements.

 The words can be literally translated as Tai - supreme, Chi - ultimate, Chuan - boxing.
 Together as a phrase they represent an expression of living life to it's fullest, bending like bamboo in the face of even the strongest winds, while continuing to grow supple and strong